Data Protection in Greece

 When these lawsuits are brought against public authorities, when the latter exercise official authority, then the competent court is the administrative court of the district in which this authority is established.

-According to Article 20 of the Data Protection Act 2019, all HDPA's decisions and acts shall be challenged by action of annulment before the Council of State (Συμβούλιο της Επικρατείας).
+According to Article 20 of the Data Protection Act 2019, all HDPA's decisions and acts shall be challenged by action of Internal administrative appeals and/or annulment before the Hellenic Council of State (Συμβούλιο της Επικρατείας).

 The competent Minister is also entitled to file such an annulment against HDPA's decisions and acts.